 where the inverse limit is over all nonempty open subschemes $U\subset X$.
 We endow $\I (F;X)$ with the inverse limit topology. \end{defi}

-Next we will consider reciprocity maps and we will assume for simplicity that $F=k(X)$ contains a totally imaginary number field if $\chara(F)=0$, because otherwise we had to take archimedean Parshin chains into account, a consideration we leave to the reader.
+Next we will consider arithmetic reciprocity maps.
+Let $X$ be an integral scheme proper over $\Z$ and define the dimension function to be $\di(x)=\dim( \overline{\{x\} } )$.
+Assume for simplicity that $F=k(X)$ has no embedding into the reals, otherwise we had to take archimedean Parshin chains into account.
 It follows from the usual properties of higher local fields \cite[Section 3.7.2]{KS2} that there exists a continuous functorial prereciprocity homomorphism

-which has dense image according to the generalized Cebotarev density theorem \cite{Serre}.
+which has dense image according to Lang's generalized Cebotarev density theorem, see \cite{Serre}.